binodluitel/firewalla-att-bypass/README.md

 pi       32435  0.0  0.0  13136  1108 pts/0    S+   15:03   0:00 grep supplicant
 ```

-I rebooted the Firewalla Gold router from app to verify that the script runs on boot and it does.
+I rebooted the Firewalla router from app to verify that the script runs on boot and it does.
 The script will also take care of reinstalling `wpa_supplicant` if Firewalla is updated.

 Done, that's it.
-I'll update once I connect the Firewalla Gold directly to ONT and see if it works.
+I'll update once I connect the Firewalla directly to ONT and see if it works.

 ##### Verification

-Verified, it worked, I am able to disconnect the AT&T router and connect the Firewalla Gold directly to the ONT
+Verified, it worked, I am able to disconnect the AT&T router and connect the Firewalla directly to the ONT
 and the internet is online.

 ```shell